accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 // TODO Let's check each project mentioned in reference architecture, and generate a table to say how they did in Storage components breakdown, and how they did in design patterns.
 This should generate the nice table chart. -> <design pattern, touching components, examples systems>

+// TODO mark all referenced example architectures in italic font.

 metadata, placement